THE SEVEN ESSENTIALS EVERY SELLER SHOULD KNOW

 No. By failing to have a qualified intermediary, Joseph exercised dominion and control over the funds and therefore the exchange will be disqualified.

-5TH REQUIREMENT: TITLE MUST BE MIRROR IMAGE
+5TH REQUIREMENT: WITH A LIMITED EXCEPTION, TAXPAYER MUST BE MIRROR IMAGE

 If only the husband is on the old property, but his wife is required to be on title to the new property to help qualify for the loan, one solution to avoid this problem prior to the sale would be for the husband to Quit Claim his interest to himself and his wife.
 Similarly, if shareholders of a corporation or partners in a partnership or members of a LLC are desirous of selling their respective corporate interest, this is prohibited.
 What qualifies for 1031 treatment is real estate and not partnership interests.
 To accomplish this objective the entity must be liquidated and deeds must be issued to provide the respective partners with a tenants in common interest in lieu of a partnership or related interest.